- Customer Care Priority Putting your wellbeing as priority.

 Tubular Breast Surgery in Ipswich, Suffolk

-Tubular breast surgery in Ipswich, Suffolk, is an option for anyone with their tubular breasts.
+Tubular breast surgery in Ipswich, Suffolk, is an option for anyone with tubular breasts.
 With this condition, breast tissue doesn’t develop properly, leaving breasts looking empty in the lower pole and often with enlarged, puffy nipples.

 It’s common for this type of breasts to be asymmetric and oval or pointed in shape, which many women find detrimental to their self-esteem.
 Our expert surgeons offer tubular breast surgery in Ipswich, Suffolk, to those wanting to find their inner confidence with a new shape and silhouette.